rhalkyard/ultimateRTC/README.md

 bootdisks` (or `make boot64.d64` and `make boot128.d64`) will use them as templates to produce GEOS boot disks with UltimateRTC installed as an auto-exec.

+For debugging the date-parsing and date-setting logic in an emulator without a 1541U2, the `make` option `MOCK=1` builds a version that skips all the device IO, and parses and sets the date from a mock date string.

 ## A note on Y2K compatibility

 The GEOS programmers manual says that the year is represented as an offset from